 Foods to Avoid

-Choosing a large amount of saturated fat increases the dieter’s risk of producing elevated cholesterol, triglycerides, weight gain, and overall risk of heart disease.
+Choosing a large amount of saturated fat increases the dieter’s risk of producing elevated cholesterol (especially LDL cholesterol), triglycerides, weight gain, and overall risk of heart disease.

 Carbohydrates